 Study configuration consists of data items seldom changed during a study.
-Data changes at a later time, may affect other hydrologic engineering or economic data previously entered.
+Data changes at a later time may affect other hydrologic engineering or economic data previously entered.
 For example, discharge-exceedance probability, stage-discharge and damage-stage functions are required at each damage reach index location for each plan and analysis year to perform the Monte Carlo computations.
 Adding and deleting study configuration data directly affects the functions previously entered or those that need entering.

 To define the study configuration, all study team members should meet and agree on the required information.
-Decisions are made on the system of units and monetary units (defined in Study Information dialog box, see Chapter 2, page 2-5).
+Decisions are made on the system of units and monetary units (defined in Study Information dialog box, see Chapter 2, page 2-4).
 Then using maps and other available information, team members should decide on the streams, initial damage reach delineations, stream station conventions, index locations, analysis years, plans, and naming conventions.

 The dialog boxes you will use to input data for the study configuration have a common Menu Bar.
-The Menu Bar contains the following common menus, for a description of the Help menu see Chapter 2 (Section 2.4.8, page 2-12):
+The Menu Bar contains the common menus listed below.
+For a description of the Help menu, see Chapter 2 (Section 2.4.6, page 2-10):